Negative Sampling in Recommendation: A Survey and Future Directions

-To deeply understand the negative augmentation strategies in CL-based recommendation, we comprehensively dissect its core methodology into four distinct dimensions: pre-defined NA, graph-based NA, sequence-based NA and scenarios-aware NA.
-Firstly, pre-defined NA fundamentally aims to refine the CL process by augmenting the negative sample pool based on the pre-defined criteria \cite{F11,F18,F28}, which are typically derived from domain-specific expertise or task-specific benchmarks.
-For instance, CauseRec \cite{F18} models the counterfactual data distribution by replacing the identified indispensable concepts in user behavioral sequence as the negative pairs.
+To deeply understand the negative augmentation strategies in CL-based recommendation, we comprehensively dissect its core methodology into four distinct dimensions: pre-defined NA, graph-based NA, sequence-based NA and scenario-aware NA.
+Firstly, pre-defined NA fundamentally aims to refine CL process by augmenting the negative sample pool based on the pre-defined criteria \cite{F11,F18,F28}, which are typically derived from task-specific expertise.
+For instance, CauseRec \cite{F18} models the counterfactual data distribution by replacing the identified indispensable concepts in user behavioral sequences as negative pairs.
 Secondly, graph-based NA refers to generating the negative pairs based on distinct types of graph structures, including interaction graphs, social graphs, and heterogeneous graphs \cite{F6,F9,F12,F16}.
-It typically perturbs the nodes, edges, and graph structures to provide a nuanced understanding of user-item interactions.
+It typically perturbs the nodes and edges to provide a nuanced understanding of user-item interactions.
 SGL \cite{F9}, EGLN \cite{F12}, and RGCL \cite{F13} fully consider the correlations between nodes and edges within the graph structure to propose several graph-based NA strategies, including node (edge) dropout, node (edge) discrimination, random walk, and structure perturbation.
-Thirdly, sequence-based NA focuses on enhancing the CL optimization by augmenting negative samples (e.g., shuffle, mask, crop, etc.) derived from historical behavior sequences \cite{F3,F15,F19,F23}.
+Thirdly, sequence-based NA focuses on augmenting negative samples (e.g., shuffle, mask, crop, etc.) derived from historical behavior sequences \cite{F3,F15,F19,F23}.
 Its effective mechanism resides in comprehensively capturing the inherent dynamic characteristics of user behavior sequences.
 With the tailored self-supervised representation augmentation, it effectively handles the sequence structure and builds more robust and accurate recommenders.
-Finally, scenarios-aware NA involves tailoring the augmentation of negative samples to accommodate the intricacies and demands of various recommendation scenarios.
-Here, MMR derives multi-view relationships of the user's preference and item's representation across multiple modalities with CL to avoid the problem of limited diversity or bias \cite{F2,F25}, and MBR constructs negative examples based on the auxiliary behavior data to model the different user behavior patterns through CL \cite{F4,F29}.
-Adaptively selecting the appropriate NA strategy based on the scenario requirements and data availability in CL-based recommendation tasks is sensible.
+Finally, scenario-aware NA involves tailoring the augmentation of negative samples to accommodate the intricacies and demands of various recommendation scenarios.
+Here, MMR derives multi-view relationships of the user's preferences and item's representation across multiple modalities with CL to avoid the problem of limited diversity or bias \cite{F2,F25}, and MBR constructs negative examples based on the auxiliary behavior data to model the different user behavior patterns through CL \cite{F4,F29}.
+Adaptively selecting the appropriate NA strategy based on the scenario requirements and data availability in CL-based recommendation is sensible.
 Meanwhile, how to construct a universal augmentation method to serve various recommendation scenarios remains an urgent issue.